THIS IS NOW AN ONLINE EVENT: Women Rising in STEM: Past, Present & Future

-Talk 2: Dr Julia Wilson, Associate Director, Wellcome Sanger Institute
+Talk 3: “Reflection of my career in STEM” – Dr Julia Wilson, Associate Director, Wellcome Sanger Institute

-18:00 – Welcome from The Rising Network Chapter Lead
+17:30 – Event start and welcome from the Rising Network Chapter Lead

 As with all our events, we pride ourselves in creating a relaxed and welcoming environment to enable meaningful relationships and connections to be made.
 We look forward to seeing you at the event!

-Thank you to our Partner Arm for supporting the launch of Women Rising in STEM and to our host Anglia Ruskin University.
+Thank you to our Ally Partner Arm and Anglia Ruskin University for supporting the launch of Women Rising in STEM.

 SPONSORSHIP OPPORTUNITIES – If you would like to sponsor this event or a similar event, get in touch with [email protected]